If you are using a dark baking pan, reduce the oven temperature by 25°F to 350°F.

 For the filling:

-- 2 lb firm-ripe large peaches (about 4), halved lengthwise, pitted, and each half cut lengthwise into fourths
+- 2 lb ripe, firm, large peaches (about 4), halved lengthwise, pitted, and each half cut lengthwise into four wedges

 - 1 cup blueberries (1/2 pint)

-3 Put oven rack in middle position and preheat oven to 375°F.
+3 Prepare oven: Put oven rack in middle position and preheat oven to 375°F.

-5 Spoon filling into pastry and bake, loosely covered with a sheet of foil, until filling is bubbling in center and crust is golden, about 1 3/4 hours.
+5 Bake: Fill pastry crust with peach and blueberry filling.
+Cover loosely with foil.
+Bake at 375°F until the filling is bubbly in the center and crust is golden, about 1 3/4 hours.

 Note that although the cake will come out of the oven somewhat liquidy.
 The liquid should gel nicely as the cake cools.